 in Astophel (under her byline Lyn C. A. Gardner), is available

 all photographs on this page except for the two book covers is

-owned by Adele Gardner.
-Menu portraits created by Daniel Michael
+and/or are from her collection.
+Menu portraits created by Daniel

-Hegarty Sr. (left) and Adele Gardner (right).
-All rights
+Michael Hegarty Sr. (left) and Adele Gardner (right).
+All

 Adele's mystery writing group, Mystery